ustaxcourt/ef-cms/docs/migrations.md

 Second, we will need to implement a `migrateItems` function which will take in an array of dynamo records and modify them based on certain criteria.
 In this scenario, we only care about modifying the records that are cases.
 Often when dealing with case migrations we want to fetch the entire case and aggregate the items together into a single case object so we can validate the entity.

 The following is an example of how one might write a migration script for this scenario.
-I added extra comments in the code ot help explain what is going on.
+I added extra comments in the code to help explain what is going on.

 ```javascript